DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-The image you see here is easier on the eyes and just lends itself a little better to the task at hand.
+Okay, the image you see here is also dazzling.
+But it's not white (so it's easier on the eyes) and the alphanumerical data does come in handy.

-By applying this checker to our model, we'll simultaneously learn how to apply a texture to a model in Maya (if this isn't a skill you already have).
+Also, by applying this checker pattern to our model, we'll simultaneously learn how to apply a texture to a model in Maya (assuming this isn't a skill you already have).

 <br>